arghaboksi/E-Commerce-Site/README.md

 # Shopping Site
-A fully functional shopping website using Node.js and ReactJS.
+A fully functional Shopping Website using Node.js and ReactJS.
 # Running Locally
 1. Clone this repo
 2. cd Shopping-Site